-In contrast, with Document360, you are simply taken straight to the editor.
-There is an introduction to the knowledge base software and options for launching your new help site.
+Regardless with Document360, you are simply directed straight forward to the” Editor” section.
+You have a complete information guide to the knowledge base software and provided with options you could avail for launching your new help site.

 2. Difficulty creating a knowledge base

-In Intercom knowledge base, you create an article but it doesn’t typically become part of an over-arching knowledge base with its own domain.
-The articles will be within the messaging app as part of their overall platform.
+In Intercom knowledge base, you create an article, but it doesn’t typically become a part of an over-arching knowledge base with its own domain.
+The articles remain within the messaging app as a part of their overall platform.

-Articles are organised as part of “collections”.
-Without turning your help center “on”, your customers cannot browse the entirety of your articles or independently search for content.
-Therefore, they are never empowered to serve themselves.
+The Articles are organised as part of “collections” and without turning your help center “on”, your customers cannot browse the entirety of your articles or independently search for content.
+Therefore, they are never empowered to self-serve themselves.

-You have the ability to import your content from a previous knowledge base, but they would then be hosted inside the Intercom Articles app.
+Besides having the ability to import your content from a previous knowledge base, they would be hosted inside the Intercom Articles app.

-In contrast, in Document360 you have the option to both import and export your own data.
-This means your content always remains yours.
-Such an option comes in especially handy if you have written your content in Markdown, and wish to export your data to another platform.
+In contrast, in Document360 you have the option of both to import and export your own data.
+This means your content always remains ats yours.
+Such an option comes in especially handy if you have written your content in Markdown and wish to export your data to another platform.

 Simple, effective and ready to implement knowledge base for your businessTry now